networkx/networkx/doc/source/overview.rst

 NetworkX is free software; you can redistribute it and/or modify it under the terms of the :doc:`BSD License </reference/legal>`.
 We welcome contributions from the community.
-Information on NetworkX development is found at the NetworkX Developer Zone at Github https://github.com/networkx/networkx
+Information on NetworkX development is found at the NetworkX Developer Zone at GitHub https://github.com/networkx/networkx

 History
 -------

 NetworkX was born in May 2002.
 The original version was designed and written by Aric Hagberg, Dan Schult, and Pieter Swart in 2002 and 2003.
 The first public release was in April 2005.

 Many people have contributed to the success of NetworkX.
 Some of the contributors are listed in the :doc:`credits. </reference/credits>`

-What Next
-^^^^^^^^^

- - :doc:`A Brief Tour </tutorial/tutorial>`

- - :doc:`Installing </install>`

- - :doc:`Reference </reference/index>`

- - :doc:`Examples </examples/index>`